TAC Claims | Car Accidents | Bike Claims | Truck Accidents

 It is important that you obtain legal advice early.

-In addition you may be reimbursed for lost income if you cannot return to work for greater than 5 days.
-This can be between 80% to 100% of your pre-injury income capped at a maximum of $1,390 per week (as at 1 July 2019).
+In addition, you may be reimbursed for lost income if you cannot return to work for greater than 5 days.
+This can be between 80% to 100% of your pre-injury income capped at a maximum of $1,390 per week (as at 1 July 2019 and indexed annually).

 If you have a permanent impairment as a result of your injury you may be entitled to a lump sum of compensation known as a permanent impairment benefit.

-Once your injury has stabilised and independent medical examiner will meet with you and undertake and examination.
+Once your injury has stabilised an independent medical examiner will meet with you and undertake and examination.
 Your level of impairment will then be assessed under the AMA Guides to Permanent Impairment.

-Time limits apply to applications for permanent impairment claims so please contact Menzies Legal for further information.
+Time limits apply to applications for permanent impairment claims and common law claims so please contact Menzies Legal for further information.

 Additional benefits may be available to you if it can be established that a driver of another vehicle was at fault or partially at fault.